 Introduction

-Unilateral spatial neglect is a disorder that can result from damage to the right inferior parietal cortex, a lesion that commonly caused by right posterior cerebral artery infarction [tk].
+Unilateral spatial neglect is a disorder commonly resulting from damage to the right inferior parietal or superior temporal cortex [tk].
 Hereafter, specifically referred to simply as "neglect," the disorder causes a heterogeneous collection of deficits that can be generally categorized as an inability to respond to information on the contralesional side.
-People with the disorder are spatially biased away from contralesional space in their search behaviour [tk], grooming and eating [tk], drawing [tk], posture [tk], and perceptual judgment of spatial extent [e.g., line bisection; ] among other things.
-The disorder is, as can be expected from the list of symptoms, debilitating, and the risk of bumping into objects [tk] can affect mobility.
+People with the disorder are spatially biased away from contralesional space in their search behaviour [tk], grooming and eating [tk], drawing [tk], posture [tk], and perceptual judgment of spatial extent [e.g., line bisection; ].
+The disorder is, as can be expected from the list of symptoms, debilitating, and is associated with poor rehabilitative outcome.
 Less than half of patents show improvements in the weeks after a neglect inducing stroke, and a small minority fully recover [Farnè2004@!].

 [Disorder of Spatial-attention] Most theoretical accounts of the neglect syndrome describe it as either a deficit of the deployment of spatial attention, or one of awareness.
 More specifically, either an inability to report, respond, or orient attention toward stimuli in left space [@DriverMattingley1998!,@HalliganVallar2003!,@HeilmanValenstein1993!] , or a general loss of environmental awareness that can at it's most extreme, cause a person to act as if the entire contralesional half of their world has ceased to exist [@Mesulam1981!].
 The spatial-attention based model does a good job of explaining many of the deficits displayed on the clinical tests of neglect.
-For example, object cancellation (a visual search task) and figure copying (a free-hand drawing task) are believably influenced by the testee's ability to deploy attention across the page.
+For example, object cancellation (a variant of the visual search task) and figure copying (a free-hand drawing task) are believably influenced by the patient’s ability to deploy attention across the page.
 Where attention cannot be directed, mistakes or omissions are are made.
-Even for something like the "line-bisection task," where the patient is asked to medially bisect a horizontal line, an inability to attend to an endpoint is very plausibly affect performance.
+Even for something like the line-bisection task – in which the patient is asked to place a mark at the perceived midpoint of a horizontal line – an inability to attend to an endpoint is a plausible explanation for impaired performance (i.e., typically marks are placed a long way to the right of true centre; ref).

-[disengage deficit account] To be more precise about what is meant by spatial bias, it could be that attention is preferentially oriented toward ipsilesional space, or, it could be that once there, neglect patients have difficulty disengaging their attention away from that ipsilesional space.
-This distinction is more obvious in a different, but related and often co-morbid disorder called extinction.
-When a person with extinction is cued to stimuli in either ipsilesional or contralesional space, they are able to orient and report the stimuli.
-However, when stimuli are presented on both sides, he is only able to report the stimuli on the ipsilesional side [see @Milner1997! and @Rafal1996! for review].
-In a similar vein, when engaged in a covert orienting task, neglect patients show the strongest deficits not in orienting toward contralesional targets generally, but only following cues to ipsilateral space, from which they would have had to then disengage away from in order to orient to the contralateral targets effectively [see @BartolomeoChokron2002! and @LosierKlein2001! for reviews].
-Similarly, in a visual search task, performance in contralateral space is driven by the number of ipsilesional distracts [@EglinKnight1989!].
-This coincides with a general body of research that supports the notion that a crucial function of the inferior parietal cortex is to disengage attention from it's current focus and reorient toward a new location [for a review, see @CorbettaShulman2002!]
+[disengage deficit account] Attentional accounts of neglect typically invoke two kinds of impairment; first, an ipsilesional bias such that attention is preferentially oriented toward right space, and second, a reorienting deficits such that neglect patients have difficulty disengaging attention from stimuli in right space in order to reorient towards the left.
+The so-called ‘disengage deficit’ was first posited as an explanation of the related phenomenon of extinction – the failure to report a contralesional stimulus when presented simultaneously with an ipsilesional stimulus (ref).
+Posner and colleagues (1984) examined this further using a covert orienting task in which participants must detect peripheral targets that can be validly or invalidly cued (i.e., cue and target presented at the same or opposite locations respectively; Psoner, 1980).
+On this task, neglect patients are disproportionately slower to respond to left sided targets following a right sided cue – as if they have trouble disengaging from the cue when presented in right space [see @BartolomeoChokron2002! and @LosierKlein2001! for reviews].
+Similarly, in a visual search task, performance in contralateral space is driven by the number of ipsilesional distractors [@EglinKnight1989!].
+This coincides with a general body of research that supports the notion that a crucial function of the inferior parietal cortex is to disengage attention from the current focus and reorient toward a new, salient location [for a review, see @CorbettaShulman2002!]